jonnonz1/nz-statute-book/acts/public/2025/fisheries-international-fishing-and-other-matters-amendment-act-2025.md

 This Act is the Fisheries (International Fishing and Other Matters) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force 6 months after Royal assent.
+This Act comes into force on 29 September 2025.

 ## Part 1 — Amendments to Fisheries Act 1996